-You don’t have to live in a mansion to throw a decent dinner or party.
-We were hosting dinners before our flooring was fully installed and had a blast.
-All you need is a good attitude, yummy food, and fun people.
+You don’t have to live in a mansion to throw a great party.
+We hosted our first dinner party before our flooring was fully installed and had a blast.
+All you need is a good attitude, yummy food, and good people.
 Hosting runs in my blood.
-My parents are the ultimate hosts and have hosted more parties and events than I can remember.
+My parents are the ultimate hosts and have hosted more parties and events than I can count.
 So many wonderful childhood memories come from their parties and dinners.
-When Alex and I started the search for house #2, having a space to host was very important to me (check out our crazy auction story here).
+When my husband and I started the search for house #2, having a space to host was very important to me (check out our crazy auction story here).
 To me, creating memories with loved ones is what life is all about, and hosting those memories in our home is a blessing.
-Let me help you with your next party, by sharing some of my best tips.
+Let me help you with your next party, by sharing some of my best hosting tips.

 1. Digital Invites are Not Tacky

-Start reaching out to your guests 3-4 weeks before your party.
-This can be via text, FB Group, E-Vite, physical invite, or a phone call.
+Start reaching out to your guests 3-4 weeks before your home party.
+This can be via digital invitations for parties like text, FB Group, E-Vite, physical invite, or a phone call.
 Some may consider it tacky (I truly don’t), but I prefer to utilize technology to save on postage!
 I get a better response when I do texts or FB invite anyhow.
 Is there a guest of honor?
 If so, make sure to work with them when creating the guest list and date.

 2. Does Everyone Have a Seat?

 When you begin working on your guest list, take note of how many people are on your list.
-You will want to make sure you have enough seating for everyone.
+You will want to make sure you have enough seating for everyone, whether you’re hosting a small intimate birthday party or a larger cocktail party.

 3. Start the Honey Do List Now

-Once I decide to host a shindig at our house, I start writing down my todo list.
+Once I decide to host a shindig at our house, I start writing down my to-do list.
 I start with a list of EVERYTHING I would like to have done before the party, such as organizing the pantry, hanging our curtains, or deep cleaning the rugs.
 I then prioritize the list and begin chipping away at the projects or decluttering tasks.
-Prioritize the list by the rooms or areas you guests will frequent the most.
+Prioritize the list by the rooms or areas you guests will frequent the most, like the living room and dining room.
 I don’t need to make “organize the basement” #1 on my list if my guests won’t be down there.
 I then hang the list on the fridge just in case Alex decides to help ;).

 4. Potlucks are My Love Language

 I am a huge fan of potlucks when hosting.
 There is plenty for you to do when hosting, so let friends and family help by delegating the cooking responsibilities.
-If you are throwing a shower, see if the bridesmaids or a few aunts can help with food.
+If you are throwing a birthday party, see if a few aunts can help with food.
 It is a protocol with our group!

 5. Grocery Shop Early